 The Spey runs from a little east of Elgin up through the Cairngorm mountains.
 Those fond of a tipple will recognise the name.
 Speyside is famous for its whisky distilleries.
 The region produces more whisky than any other, and it does it well.
 It’s home to big hitters like Glen Livet, Glenfiddich, Balvenie and an abundance more.
 The river is also renowned for the quality of its salmon and fishing and, yup, it’s not so bad for kayaking either.

 The River Spey isn’t a particularly technical river, but there are a selection of Grade 2 rapids.
 The water levels are reliable throughout the year.
-Newtonmore is the highest common starting point, and there’s a wealth more information on the route on the Canoe Scotland website.
+Newtonmore is the highest common starting point, and there’s a wealth of information on the route on the Canoe Scotland website.
 This is a beauty of a river, with all the typical Highland views that come with a river that runs through the Cairngorms.
 Plus, you know the food and drink won’t be half bad after.

 The Caledonian Canal